NedKe/HCPP-1/README.md

 ### Am I Responsive
 <figure>
   <img src="assets/images/responsive.png" alt="The website on different screen sizes"/>
-  <figcaption>Figure 2.
-The screenshot from the am I responsive website showing that the website is responsive at different screen size </figcaption>
+  <figcaption><strong>Figure 2.</strong> The screenshot from the am I responsive website showing that the website is responsive at different screen size </figcaption>
 </figure>

 ---